Experience Nhatundwe

 Arrival at Inhambane Airport (Mozambique), where our team will be ready to welcome you.
 From here, we’ll take a short 20-minute road transfer to Praia do Tofo, your home base for the days ahead.

-Once in Tofo, we’ll stop at the activity centre for check-in and a quick orientation.
+We’ll stop at the activity centre in Barra beach for check-in and a quick orientation.
 This is where you’ll meet all our crew who will be looking after you throughout your stay, including the skipper, dive masters, and other members.
 You will also have time to get a first look at the boat you’ll be heading out on during our humpback whale trips.

 After settling into your accommodation, the rest of the afternoon is yours to enjoy.
 Take a walk through the laid-back fishing village of Tofo, relax on the beach, or explore the nearby Praia da Barra.